2KAbhishek/dots2k/README.md

 Dotfiles serves as a core for some of my other useful dev environments targeted for specific platforms

 - [Macfiles](https://github.com/2kabhishek/Macfiles): Elevate your terminal game on macOS with Macfiles!
-- [Winfiles](https://github.com/2kabhishek/Winfiles): Say goodbye to bland command lines on Windows.
+- [Winfiles](https://github.com/2kabhishek/Winfiles): Say goodbye to bland command lines on Windows!
 - [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux): Supercharge your Android development on the go!

-### Included Configs
+### More Tools

 Some of the configs are more self contained and have been included as submodules here

 - [nvim2k](https://github.com/2kabhishek/nvim2k): Customize neovim for ultimate productivity and efficiency.
-- [awesome2k](https://github.com/2kabhishek/awesome2k): Take control of your Linux desktop with the awesome window manager.
+- [awesome2k](https://github.com/2kabhishek/awesome2k): Control of your Linux system with the awesome window manager.
-- [rofi2k](https://github.com/2kabhishek/rofi2k): Streamline your Linux workflow with the fast and efficient rofi app launcher.
+- [rofi2k](https://github.com/2kabhishek/rofi2k): Streamline your Linux workflow with rofi app launcher.

 - [tmux2k](https://github.com/2kabhishek/tmux2k): Pretty and functional theme for tmux.
 - [tmux-tilit](https://github.com/2kabhishek/tmux-tilit): Add window manager-like capabilities to tmux.